Determination of the Muon Lifetime in $^{76}$Se with the MONUMENT experiment: Analysis method

 \section{Analysis method}

-The muon lifetime in \nuc{Se}{76} was determined from the time differences between the muons reaching the target and the subsequent gamma emissions of the daughter nuclei after \ac{omc}.
+The muon lifetime in \nuc{Se}{76} was determined from the time differences between the muons reaching the target and the subsequent $\upgamma$-ray emissions of the daughter nuclei after \ac{omc}.
 This procedure relies on the assumption that the lifetimes of the excited nuclear states used in the analysis are negligible in comparison to the muon lifetime.
-The start time was provided by coincidences in the scintillator counters, while the stop time was provided by the \ac{hpge} detectors, identifying the gamma emission with high resolution.
-Timing effects were studied with muonic x rays, which were emitted with negligible delays as the muons cascaded through the muonic orbits of the target atoms.
+The start time was provided by coincidences in the scintillator counters, while the stop time was provided by the \ac{hpge} detectors, identifying the $\upgamma$-ray emission with high resolution.
+Timing effects were studied with $\upmu$X rays, which were emitted with negligible delays as the muons cascaded through the muonic orbits of the target atoms, yielding timing resolutions ranging between 20 to 100~ns~\cite{Araujo:2024mdu}.

 The \ac{alpaca} and \ac{midas} data sets were analyzed using the same core methodology, but different implementations.
 A detailed description of the \ac{alpaca} analysis can be found in \cite{MondragonCortes:2025pim}.
 In both cases, the starting point were two-dimensional histograms spanning the reconstructed \ac{hpge} detector energy \(E\) and the time \(t\) since the muon signal.
 The start time was defined as the average time of the signals in the scintillator counters C\(_1\) and C\(_2\), considering only events with coincident hits in C\(_1\) and C\(_2\) and no signal in C\(_0\), within a 100~ns coincidence window.
 The information provided by C\(_3\) was used to test for systematic uncertainties.